Prismic Glossary

 querying

-Sending a GET request to a Prismic repository’s Document or GraphQL API to retrieve content.
+Sending a GET request to a Prismic repository’s Content API to retrieve content.
+Learn more →

 ref

-An ID that is updated every time content is changed in the Prismic repository.
-Every repository has refs for the most recently published content, all drafts, and all releases, which are available on the Entry API.
-Queries to the Document API must include a ref to specify what version of the content to return.
+A reference ID updated every time content is changed in a repository.
+Every repository has refs for the most recently published content, and all releases.
+Queries to the Content API must include a ref to specify what version of the content to return.
 Refs enable caching, which significantly speeds up API responses.
-Prismic usually keeps the six most recent refs (including the current one) and deletes older ones, therefore a ref cannot be reliably used to query outdated content versions.
+Prismic keeps the six most recent refs (including the current one) and deletes older ones, therefore a ref cannot be reliably used to query outdated content versions.
+Learn more →

 release